 Lymph node dissection: Removing regional (nearby) lymph nodes might be recommended for some squamous cell cancers that are very large or have grown deeply into the skin, as well as if the lymph nodes feel enlarged and/or hard.
 The removed lymph nodes are looked at under a microscope to see if they contain cancer cells.
 Sometimes, radiation therapy might be recommended after surgery.

-Systemic chemotherapy: Chemotherapy is an option for patients with squamous cell cancer that has spread to lymph nodes or distant organs.
-Sometimes it’s combined with surgery or radiation therapy.
+Systemic chemotherapy and/or targeted therapy: Chemotherapy and targeted therapy drugs (EGFR inhibitors) might be other options for patients with squamous cell cancer that has spread to lymph nodes or distant organs.
+These types of treatment might be combined or used separately.